IterbioArantes/CRUD-DAO-JDBC/README.md

 # seller-department
-CRUD Operations using Template DAO with JDBC in a seller-departments context
+CRUD Operations using Template DAO with JDBC in a seller-department context